tomdu3/tomdu3/README.md

 - 🔭 I’m currently working on **Machine Learning**

-- 🌱 I’m currently learning **Predictive Analytics**
+- 🌱 I’m currently learning **React**

-- 👯 My last collaboration was on [**Movember Hackathon London - Trust in SODA and Code Institute**](https://www.linkedin.com/posts/trust-in-soda_movember-menshealth-codeinstitute-activity-7127572939738079233-u5jU?utm_source=share&utm_medium=member_desktop)
+- 👯 My last collaboration was on Hackathon organized by CodeInstitute in January 2024: 💲 Budget Busters: New Year, New Numbers 💲The goal was to build a project in 5 days with a financial topic and a real world use case.
+Our team built a bill splitting application: [**billBalancer**](https://github.com/sbojorge/Bill_splitting_0124Hackathon)

 - 🤝 I’m open to collaborating on **FullStack Web Projects, Python Projects**